MicrosoftDocs/visualstudio-docs/docs/extensibility/sccaddfromscc-function.md

 ---
-title: "SccAddFromScc Function | Microsoft Docs" ms.date: "11/04/2016"
+title: SccAddFromScc Function | Microsoft Docs ms.date: 11/04/2016
-ms.topic: "conceptual"
+ms.topic: conceptual
 f1_keywords:
-  - "SccAddFromScc"
+- SccAddFromScc
 helpviewer_keywords:
-  - "SccAddFromScc function"
+- SccAddFromScc function
 ms.assetid: 902e764d-200e-46e1-8c42-4da7b037f9a0
-author: madskristensen
+author: acangialosi
-ms.author: madsk
+ms.author: anthc
 manager: jillfra
 ms.workload:
-  - "vssdk"
+- vssdk
 ---
 # SccAddFromScc function
 This function allows the user to browse for files that are already in the source control system and subsequently make those files part of the current project.
 For example, this function can get a common header file into the current project without copying the file.
 The return array of files, `lplpFileNames`, contains the list of files that the user wants to add to the IDE project.